0waisAli/Excel-RavenStack-SaaS-Analytics/README.md

-# Excel-RavenStack-SaaS-Analytics-Dashboard
+# 📊 RavenStack SaaS Analytics Dashboard (Excel Project)
 An end-to-end SaaS analytics dashboard built in Excel using Power Query, dynamic KPIs, and interactive simulators to analyze churn, revenue, feature adoption, and customer satisfaction.

-📊 RavenStack SaaS Analytics Dashboard (Excel Project) 🧭 Overview
+🧭 Overview

 This project demonstrates an end-to-end Excel-based analytics workflow for a fictional SaaS company, RavenStack.